 Eventually, thanks to a rather slow and nerve-racking ritual of slowly letting Henry see the new kitten, for a little while longer each day, things did show signs of improving.
 It was actually when we plugged the Feliway in near Henry’s tree that we began to see some real breakthroughs.

 We offered lots of gentle encouragement and affection towards Henry and things settled down.
 The furry boys are now the best of friends and Henry is much less demanding for human attention and enjoys his ‘rough and tumble’ moments with his new playmate.
-I think he realized the benefits of an adopted brother when he received a super deluxe 3-storey scratching post for Christmas that year!
+I think he realized the benefits of an adopted brother when he received a super deluxe 3-story scratching post for Christmas that year!